Everything about the raw food diet: from basic principles to motivation. The Basics of a Raw Food Diet: A Simple Path to Health and Longevity

 Breakfast.
 2 bananas, 1 kiwi.

 Dinner.
-Green buckwheat, salad from fresh cucumbers with tomato, onion and bell pepper, seasoned olive oil cold pressed.
+Green buckwheat, salad from fresh cucumbers with tomato, onion and sweet pepper, seasoned olive oil cold pressed.

 Afternoon snack.
 A handful of any raw nuts.

 Dinner.
-1 cup vegetable smoothie (tomato, avocado, basil, herbs)
+1 glass of vegetable smoothie (tomato, avocado, basil, herbs).

 Tuesday: